stitcombe/SQL_SummarizedCountByClient/README.md

 # SQL_SummarizedCountByClient

 SQL provides a summarized table of 6 unique count types broken out by client name.
+Clients are dynamic, not hard coded.
+Clients are included only if there is at least 1 Count Type is populated.

 Here's a sample of the output below: